Marble Collegiate Church: History

 The church congregation was founded in 1628 as the Collegiate Reformed Protestant Dutch Church and was affiliated with the Dutch Reformed Church, a Calvinist church in the Netherlands.
 During its first 150 years, Marble shared its ministers with the other Collegiate congregations as they developed in the city.
 This pooling of pastoral ministry was abandoned in 1871.
 The name "Collegiate" remains as part of the heritage of the four such churches in New York City, and they participate in an administrative unit that oversees physical properties and investments held in common.
 The other congregations are Middle Collegiate, West End Collegiate, and Fort Washington Collegiate.

 Norman Vincent Peale, author of The Power of Positive Thinking, served as senior minister from 1932 to 1984.
 Under Peale's ministry Marble's influence reached national levels and it became known as "America's Hometown Church".
 On November 19, 1961, Lucille Ball married her second husband Gary Morton in the church.
 Following Peale's fifty-two year ministry, Arthur Caliandro served 25 years as the fifth senior minister of Marble Church.
 In all, he served 42 years on the pastoral staff.
 During Caliandro's tenure, MarbleVision, the media ministry of Marble Church, was founded, its first woman minister was ordained, and the first women elders received.
 In addition, the church added its first new stained-glass window in almost 100 years.
 In 2009, Michael B. Brown, former pastor of Centenary United Methodist Church in Winston-Salem, North Carolina, succeeded Caliandro as senior minister.

-Peale was the reason why the Trump family came to attend Marble Collegiate Church; Peale also officiated at the first marriage of Donald to Ivana Trump in 1977.
-In 1993, Marble's Minister Arthur Caliandro performed Trump's marriage to Marla Maples in the Grand Ballroom of the Plaza Hotel owned at the time by Trump.
-During his 2015–16 run for the Republican Party's presidential nomination, Donald Trump claimed to attend Marble Collegiate Church.
-Marble stated that though he had a history with the church, Trump was not an active member of Marble's congregation.

 The church takes an LGBT-welcoming, open and affirming approach to same-gender relationships and non-cisgender identities.
 This includes the performing of same-sex marriage ceremonies, a designated queer fellowship (GIFTS), annual participation in the NYC Pride parade and sermons and material on the church website encouraging a historical-critical view of Scripture in opposition to the conservative belief in Biblical Inerrancy.